MartinSimulator/Custom-Mechanical-Keyboard-Case-Plate/README.md

 # Custom-Mechanical-Keyboard-Case-Plate
-This is a 60% WKL keyboard inspiried by the Bakeneko box-on-wedge design.
+This is an original 60% WKL keyboard case inspiried by the Bakeneko box-on-wedge design.

 ![60% WKL](./images/img_4.jpg)